 The stress of having to make a living off a freelance writing career can be overwhelming at times, but remember that you are most definitely not alone.
 One way I found to save money while traveling and mitigate the constant worry of having money coming in was by visiting places that are great to travel on a budget.
 I chose to start my travels in Southeast Asia, where the daily cost of living made it entirely possible for me to take on smaller jobs and build up my reputation as a credible and talented writer.

 6. Once You Start, Don’t Stop!
 Endurance Matters.

 There are a whole slew of websites that will connect you, the newbie freelance-world traveler and writer, with paying clients.
 You need to figure out which one works best for you.
-Sign up to Freelance Writing’s Morning Coffee Newsletter for a selection of the best freelance writing jobs delivered daily to your inbox.
-You can also check out Elance, oDesk, Freelancer, Upwork, Guru, Getafreelancer, Craigslist, and Indeed to start and see where it takes you.
+You can check out Elance, oDesk, Freelancer, Upwork, Guru, Getafreelancer, Craigslist, and Indeed to start and see where it takes you.

 Endurance matters in this industry.
 Keep at it, and you’ll break in.
 Don’t get discouraged and don’t let a lack of immediate responses from clients prevent you from starting down the surprisingly easy path to being able to freelance and travel for a living.

 About the Author:

 Over the past 10 years, Laura Knight has been a motorcycle rider.
 She has built up an incredible passion for travelling by motorbike and always wishes to contribute to motorcyclist and traveler community.
 This is the reason why she created MotorManner.com where her passion is turned into useful and interesting information to the motorcyclists and travel lovers.